anibalventura/freecodecamp-projects/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Deployment

-This project was deploy on [Netlify](www.netlify.com), you cand do it following [this](https://dev.to/easybuoy/deploying-react-app-from-github-to-netlify-3a9j) tutorial.

 ## Built With